gryftir/get_number/README.md

 requires libcurl and glib (the latter for unit testing).

+I always use valgrind, and thus make test runs valgrind on my program, but feel free to comment out.

 to install on ubuntu I believe the following will work

     $ sudo apt-get install libglib2.0-0 libcurl3